Lack of funding causing problems for Senior Services of Wichita

-WICHITA, Kans.
-(KSNW)–Roughly 3,000 older adults utilize Senior Services of Wichita each year.
-Chris Heiman, the charity’s development director, says with costs doubling, fund decreasing or remaining stagnant, and now a mill levy for senior care reaching an all-time low, being asked to do more with far less just doesn’t cut it.
+WICHITA, Kan.
+(KSNW) — Roughly 3,000 older adults utilize Senior Services of Wichita each year.
+Chris Heiman, the charity’s development director, says with costs doubling, funds are decreasing or remaining stagnant, and now a mill levy for senior care has reached an all-time low.

 “I think for too long, our seniors have had to settle for second best,” Heiman said.